ListeningApp/listening-modal-llm/training_documents/principles_cache/principles.md

 In the classroom

 Many of the skills that are taught in classrooms can be conveyed by providing prompts, modeling use of the prompt, and then guiding students as they develop independence.
 When teaching reading comprehension strategies, for example, effective teachers provided students with prompts that the students could use to ask themselves questions about a short passage.
 In one class, students were given words such as "who," "where," "why," and "how" to help them begin a question.
 Then, everyone read a passage and the teacher modeled how to use these words to ask questions.
 Many examples were given.

+ing students as they develop independence.
+When teaching read- ing comprehension strategies, for example, effective teachers provided students with prompts that the students could use to ask themselves questions about a short passage.
+In one class, students were given words such as "who," "where," "why," and "how" to help them begin a question.
+Then, everyone read a passage and the teacher modeled how to use these words to ask questions.
+Many examples were given.

 Next, during guided practice, the teacher helped the students practice asking questions by helping them select a prompt and